 Many tech companies host their offshore teams at their headquarters.
 Don’t hesitate to invite them for induction trainings to your head office, introduce your company and key people, and conduct corporate meetings.
 In turn, you should also come to see the team’s local office to understand their environment.
-According to Andrey Akselrod, business trips mix cultures and develop “internal experience”.
-This is a good move towards fast onboarding, so bring your colleagues to Ukraine to meet the newcomers.
 Indeed, on-site meetings on a regular basis sustain smooth communication and ease managing software development in the long run.

 The great news here is that you don’t have to organize a business trip to bring your developers to the headquarters.
 Thanks to technologies, this is much easier now.
-For instance, for team education, presentations or demos, you can easily use Zoom, Facebook live, or YouTube live.
+For instance, for team education, presentations or demos, you can easily use Zoom or other software described below.

 Another important issue concerns product development methodology.
 Developers in some countries, for instance Asian ones, need strict rules and processes.
-Therefore, it’s better to use Waterfall to manage their work.
-They will get clear tasks and understand which ones to complete at each stage.
+Therefore, it’s better to find alternative ways for managing offshore teams in some countries.
 For Eastern Europe, Agile methodologies (with the opportunity of changes within the process) work better.
 And while American and European tech companies also prefer Agile, they won’t have to worry about the incompatibility of methodologies once they offshore tasks to Ukraine.

 The last but not least principle is dedication.
 This states that your new development team should be committed to the company they work for – and be eager to do their best for overall success.
-As stated by Aleksander Radchenko, this rarely occurs as a real problem in Ukraine because engineers here have a high sense of ownership and commitment.
 Nevertheless, the first step in nurturing commitment is trust.
 Relationships based on trust are always faithful and strong – therefore, say much about your company and its history, provide your team with necessary background information, and stay open.
-Brian Dhatt underlines the importance of showing stability and trustworthiness of your company.
-Demonstrate that your new R&D office is not an experiment but a full company branch with long-term prospects.
-It will help motivate them and bring more dedication to their work.

 Next, get to know them better.
 You may invite your development team for lunch and ask more about their country, culture, family, or lifestyle, etc. Ukrainians love to discuss cultural differences and demonstrate their national customs!
 Just add more informal talks to your communication and show interest in their lives.